ripple/opensource.ripple.com/docs/xls-77d-deep-freeze/deep-freeze.md

 Deep Freeze is a setting on a trust line.
 It requires that the issuer implement a standard freeze on the trust line before enacting a deep freeze.
 The issuer cannot enact a deep freeze if they have enabled No Freeze on their account.

-When an issuer enacts Deep Freeze, the following rules apply to the tokens in that trust line:
+When an issuer enacts a deep freeze, the following rules apply to the tokens in that trust line:

 - Payments can still occur directly between the two parties of the deep-frozen trust line.
 - The counterparty of that trust line can no longer increase or decrease its balance on the deep-frozen trust line, except in direct payments to the issuer.
 The counterparty can only send the deep-frozen currencies directly to the issuer.